 The Access to Justice Board resulted from years of effort by members of Washington’s legal community.

-The Washington Supreme Court established the ATJ Board in 1994 by Court Order for a two-year evaluation period.
+The Washington Supreme Court established the ATJ Board in 1994 by court order for a two-year evaluation period.
 The Court reauthorized the ATJ Board in November 1996 for an additional five years.
-On November 3, 2000, the Supreme Court reauthorized the ATJ Board, making it permanent.
-On April 29, 2010, the Court adopted an amended Order reauthorizing the ATJ Board.
+On Nov.
+3, 2000, the Supreme Court reauthorized the ATJ Board, making it permanent.
+The Court adopted amended Orders on April 20, 2010 and March 8, 2012.

 © 2017 Washington State Bar Association, all rights reserved.